osg-htc/dosar/docs/ASP2026/14-Containers.md

 ### Distributing Custom Images Via CVMFS

-In order to be able to efficiently distribute the container images to a large of distributed compute hosts, OSG has choosen to host the images under [CVMFS](https://cernvm.cern.ch/portal/filesystem).
+In order to be able to efficiently distribute the container images to a large number of distributed compute hosts, OSG has choosen to host the images under [CVMFS](https://cernvm.cern.ch/portal/filesystem).
 Any image publically available in Docker can be included for automatic syncing into the CVMFS repository.
 The